 If you answered milk, you experienced the effects of priming.
 The sensory nature of the word silk primed your brain to utilize that sensory nature and manipulate your answer without your awareness (basically, because milk rhymes with silk).
 If you didn’t fall for this, you just overcame the effects of priming.
 There are various types of priming where exposure to some type of information affects mental processing speed, memory, behavior, etc. Priming effects are hard to spot but they exist and strategic use of priming information can manipulate learning outcomes and solutions to problems.

 Collaborative Learning: Learning isn’t isolated from social contexts and interactions.
+A millennial learner typically wants active social interactions in the context of learning.
 Research shows that group activities and talking to others about learning can improve learning.
 But, they can also reinforce misinformation.
 Collaboration and learning in the presence of others engage a variety of mechanisms – expectations, judgments, ego-saving-demonstrations, etc. which can promote learning.
 However, social interactions can also create a number of negative scenarios – fear of failure, self-esteem based negative self-evaluation, humiliation, etc. These negatives can be mitigated in some ways.
 For example, discussions on Reddit can be considered social and anonymity can reduce some anxiety.

 Inherent thinking biases & errors: The brain has inherent tendencies to think in specific ways.
 These are called cognitive biases.
 Some biases create the tendency to assign meaning to information when it doesn’t exist or has no utility.
 Some biases create the tendency to selectively look for specific information.
 Some logical arguments are filled with errors and we can be blinded to them because they feel intuitive.
 There are a few pervasive biases: a) The confirmation bias – we selectively attend to and remember information which fits our preconceptions, b) The survivorship bias – we focus on information that survives because the information which didn’t survive is removed from awareness c) The conjunction fallacy – the likelihood of one independent thing happening is higher than the likelihood of two independent things but because we fail to judge if things are independent or not, we assume the opposite.
 Overcoming such biases improves objectivity, decision-making, evaluation, and analysis.
 Here is a detailed post on cognitive biases and here is one on how to overcome them.